mechatroner/RBQL/PYLIBRARY.md

 * _output_warnings_: **list**
   warnings will be stored here after the query completion.
 If no warnings - the list would be empty
 * _join_tables_registry_: **RBQLJoinTablesRegistry**
-  special object which provides **RBQLInputIterator** iterators for join tables (e.g. table "B") which user can refer to in queries.
+  special object which provides **RBQLInputIterator** iterators for join tables (e.g. table "B") which users can refer to in their queries.

 #### Usage example